jcary741/payload-auth0/README.md

 - 🔐 Configures Auth0 login with payload CMS

+# Wishlist/Roadmap

+- Able to change the collection auth settings.
+- Ability to customize login button.
+- Auto login functionality.
+- Reduce the size of the package if possible.
+- Increase the testing coverage.
+- ... any other fixes

 # Installation

 This package uses the [NextJs Auth0](https://github.com/auth0/nextjs-auth0) plugin currently a beta version and adds the Payload Auth around it so